 Rifling through the racks is an art at TJX stores.
-The TJX Companies operates about a half a dozen retail chains, including the two largest off-price clothing retailers in the US: T.J.
-Maxx and Marshalls.
+The TJX Companies operates nearly 3,400 stores worldwide under half a dozen retail brand names, including the two largest off-price clothing retailers in the US: T.J.
+Maxx and Marshalls, which operate 2,000-plus stores nationwide.
 T.J.
-Maxx sells brand-name family apparel, accessories, shoes, domestics, giftware, and jewelry at discount prices at more than 3,200 stores nationwide.
-Marshalls offers a full line of shoes and a broader selection of menswear through more than 940 stores.
-Its HomeGoods chain of 450-plus stores nationwide focuses exclusively on home furnishings.
+Maxx sells brand-name family apparel, accessories, shoes, domestics, giftware, and jewelry at discount prices, while Marshalls offers similar items plus a broader selection of shoes and menswear through nearly 1,000 stores.
+Its HomeGoods chain of 500-plus US stores focuses exclusively on home furnishings.
 T.K.
-Maxx is the company's European retail arm with 370-plus stores in the UK, Ireland, Germany, and now Poland.
-The retailer also operates about 345 shops in Canada.
+Maxx is the company's European retail arm with 400-plus stores in the UK, Ireland, Germany, and Poland.

-TJX Companies rings up about 77% of its sales in the US, with stores in 48 states, the District of Columbia, and Puerto Rico.
-The remainder is split between Canada, where the retailer has stores in all 10 provinces, and Europe.
-The UK is the company's largest market in Europe with almost 300 stores, followed by Germany (63 stores), Poland (21), and Ireland (17).
+TJX Companies rang up about 76% of its sales in the US in 2014, with stores in 48 states, the District of Columbia, and Puerto Rico.
+The remainder is split between Europe (14% of sales) and Canada (10% of sales), where the retailer has stores in all 10 provinces.
+The UK is the company's largest market in Europe with almost 300 stores, followed by Germany (76 stores), Poland (26), and Ireland (20).

 Sales and Marketing